rxmann/DataStructuresAndAlgorithms/00-Docs/Sorting.md

 ## Bubble Sort

-Bubble sort is a straight forward yet inefficient sorting algorithm.
+Bubble sort is a straight forward yet efficient sorting algorithm.
 It operates by repeatedly comparing adjacent elements in an array and swapping them if they are out of order.
-It has the time Complexity of O(n^2) and sapce complexity of O(1).
+It has the time Complexity of O(n^2) and space complexity of O(1).
 It has more number of swaps than selection sort.

 **Usecase:** Small array size, Memory limit